This post may contain affiliate links. Please refer to my privacy policy for more information.

 - The batter is too wet.
 Avoid using liquid color.
 Be sure to weigh the egg whites.

-- Be sure to let the piped macarons dry before baking.
+- Be sure to let the piped macarons dry for 30 minutes before baking.
+Keep the macarons shells in a cool, dry area.

 The main reason for runny batter is over mixing, or over folding during the macaronage step (folding in the almond flour and powdered sugar).
-Be sure to check for ribboning every so often, and once the batter can make a figure 8 without breaking, it is ready.
+Be sure to check for ribboning every so often.
+Once the batter can make a figure 8 without breaking, it is ready.
 Do not fold anymore beyond that.

 Cinnamon OR apple spice can be substituted for the pumpkin spice.